Uncle-Uee/mysql-unity/README.md

 ## Setup - MySQL .NET Connector Plugin
 ### Notes
-- For Unity 2021.3 the working and tested version for the MySQL .Net Connector Plugin is v8.0.28
+- For Unity 2021.3 the working and tested version for the MySQL .Net Connector Plugin is v8.0.28 and v6.9.11
+- I have tested the .Net Connector Plugin v6.9.11 and it works in Unity 2021.
-   - The version of the .Net plugin that was tested in Unity 2021.3 was v4.5.2 an v4.8, both work!
+   - The version of the .Net plugin that was tested in Unity 2021.3 was v4.5, v4.5.2 and v4.8, all work!
+     - MySQL .Net Connector Plugin v6.9.11
+       - v4.x - delete everything except the MySql.Data.dll file
+     - MySQL .Net Connector Plugin v8.0.28
        - v4.5.2 - delete the MySql.Data.EntityFrameWork.dll and .xml including the MySql.Web.dll and .xml files
        - v4.8 - delete the MySql.Web.dll and .xml files

 - For Unity 2020.3.30 and possibly older (until LTS 2019), the working and tested version for MySQL .Net Connector Plugin is v6.9.11
    - The .Net plugin that was tested in Unity 2020.3.30 was v4.0 and v4.5, both work!
       - v4.x - delete everything except the MySql.Data.dll file

-- If the MySQL plugin v6.9.11 does not work for your older version of Unity (older than Unity 2020), <br/> then download an older version of the MySQL .Net Connector Plugin.<br/>
+- If the MySQL plugin v6.9.11 does not work for your version of Unity (older than Unity 2020), <br/> then download an older version of the MySQL .Net Connector Plugin.<br/>
 Try v6.9.5 as suggested in the Unity answer under the heading [Understanding the Issue](https://answers.unity.com/questions/1785533/unity-and-mysql-connector.html).